Kwik Stop (film): Release

-The film was a mainstay on the international film festival circuit for several years, officially selected by festivals such as South by Southwest, the Chicago International Film Festival, Karlovy Vary International Film Festival, the Buenos Aires International Festival of Independent Cinema, and Roger Ebert's Overlooked Film Festival (Ebertfest).
+The film was a mainstay on the international film festival circuit for several years, officially selected by festivals such as South by Southwest, the Chicago International Film Festival, Karlovy Vary International Film Festival, the Buenos Aires International Festival of Independent Cinema, and Roger Ebert's Overlooked Film Festival.

-The film had a limited theatrical run at Facets Multimedia in Chicago, released on DVD through iFilm, and distributed digitally by Cinetic Media.
+The film had a limited theatrical run at Facets Multi-Media in Chicago, released on DVD through iFilm, and distributed digitally by Giant Pictures.

 Critical reception

 Kwik Stop has a 100% Rotten Tomatoes approval rating based on 5 critics reviews.
 Roger Ebert of the Chicago Sun Times was an early champion of the film, he gave it 3.5 out of 4 stars, praising its humor and emotional impact, calling it “bold, fresh, and totally original.
-One of the unsung treasures of recent independent filmmaking".
+One of the unsung treasures of recent independent filmmaking."
 Ebert himself presented the movie at his Ebertfest in Champagne-Urbana.

 Scott Tobias of The A.V.
 Club was impressed with its atmosphere and genre-busting narrative despite its budgetary limitations: “Kwik Stop captures the rhythms and language of its Midwestern locale with rare fidelity, oscillating between quirky comedy and weighty drama; the film’s wayward tone is hard to pin down, but it’s also a testament to Gilio’s ability to shift naturally from one tone to another without losing his footing.”
 Jonathan Rosenbaum of the Chicago Reader described the film's plot as cryptic and unpredictable, saying that he was "tempted to call it an experimental film masquerading as something more conventional."
 Joshua Land of the Village Voice said “unabashedly movie-conscious and quietly formalist, Gilio’s allusive yet original Kwik Stop nails the details,” while Michael Wilmington of the Chicago Tribune called Kwik Stop “a funny, evocative and constantly surprising low budget anti-road movie.
 One of the year’s best American indies; you won’t forget it soon.”

-Despite its positive reception, Kwik Stop is not well-known, its struggle for wider distribution detailed in Charles Taylor’s Slate article, The Genius of Kwik Stop: “an indie scene that can find no place for a Kwik Stop because it has no stars, because it is too original, is an indie scene that should be taken behind the barn with a shotgun.”
+Despite its positive reception, Kwik Stop is not well-known, its struggle for wider distribution detailed in Charles Taylor’s Slate article, Kwik Stop, "An indie scene that can find no place for a Kwik Stop because it has no stars, because it is too original, is an indie scene that should be taken behind the barn with a shotgun."